 Students will complete FIVE timed quizzes.
 The material for the quizzes will be drawn from the prescribed readings and documents, online lecture comments and discussions.
 Each quiz comprises a series of multiple-choice questions and may also include matchups and time-line questions.
 Each quiz is posted on the homepage under the "icon" labeled "quizzes."
 An overview tutorial will be posted on the course homepage for each of the quizzes.
-Quizzes cumulatively will represent 25% of the final grade.
-The quizzes may be completed at ANY time, but all quizzes must be completed by the final day of the quarter.
-Once accessed, each quiz has a limited time for completion and cannot be reopened.
+Quizzes cumulatively will represent 20% of the final grade.
+The quizzes may be completed at any time, (as soon as you have completed the relevant readings, done reviews and are prepared) but all quizzes must be completed by the final day of the quarter.
+Once accessed, each quiz has a limited time for completion.